mojaveazure/BLAST_to_BED/README.md

-# `BLAST_to_BED.py`
+# BLAST\_to\_BED

-`BLAST_to_BED.py` is a simple Python script that parses a BLAST XML file and creates a BED file.
+BLAST\_to\_BED is a simple Python script that parses a BLAST XML file and creates a BED file.
 One can give it a BLAST XML file to be parsed or give it a FASTA file and path to a nucleotide BLAST database to run BLASTn and parse the results.
 Basic usage can be found as follows:

 ```
 $ ./BLAST_to_BED.py